vinceskahan/weewx-getting-started/README.md

 ### Integrating WeeWX With Your Web Server

-Integrating WeeWX with a web server can be very frustrating for new users, who frequently run into unix permissions misconfiguration issues.
+Integrating WeeWX with a web server can be very frustrating for new users.

 In short:
 * WeeWX runs as an unprivileged user ('weewx' for a packaged installation)
 * which needs to be able to write to a directory owned by the web server process
 * which in turn runs as a 'different' unix user

-* lastly, WeeWX needs to be able to write to the web server's HTML document tree
+This last item frequently causes new users to struggle with into unix permissions misconfiguration issues.
+WeeWX needs to be able to write to the web server's HTML document tree.
+Unfortunately there are too many web server variants to provide a universal howto here.

+> [!TIP]
+>Initially it is helpful to set debug=1 in `weewx.conf` to make the WeeWX logging more verbose.
+>Check your system logs and web server error log for any issues you might see initially.
+>Typically, permission issues are straightforward to spot in both WeeWX and web server logs..

 WeeWX does not require any particular web server package.